Ryan Reid (basketball)

-Ryan Rupert Reid (born October 30, 1986) is an American-born Jamaican professional basketball player for the Kanazawa Samuraiz of Japanese B.League.
+Ryan Rupert Reid (October 30, 1986 – July 9, 2025) was an American professional basketball player.

 Reid played college basketball with the Florida State Seminoles.
-After four years in college, he was drafted by the Indiana Pacers with the 57th pick in the 2010 NBA Draft.
+After four years in college, he was drafted by the Indiana Pacers with the 57th pick in the 2010 NBA draft.
 After the draft, his draft rights were immediately traded to the Oklahoma City Thunder.
-However, the Thunder did not sign him to a contract and Reid went on to play with in the Tulsa 66ers, the NBA Development League (NBA D-League) affiliate of the Thunder.
+However, the Thunder did not sign him to a contract and Reid went on to play for the Tulsa 66ers, the NBA Development League (NBA D-League) affiliate of the Thunder.
 He played for the 66ers for one season before he was signed by the Thunder for the 2011–12 season.

 Early life

 Ryan Reid was born to Jasmine and Kenneth Mullings.
 He was born and grew up in Lauderdale Lakes, Florida.
 He attended and played for Boyd Anderson High School in his hometown.
 During his last three years with Boyd Anderson, he averaged 18 points, 12 rebounds and 3 blocked shots.
 After graduating in 2005, he attended Florida State University.
 He reportedly chose Florida State over Florida, Miami, Georgia, Houston and Pittsburgh.
 He also played basketball in the Amateur Athletic Union (AAU) with the Tallahassee Wildcats.